Hello,

 password mypassword

-You can also set the file permissions to keep it private (e.g., chmod 600 ~/.netrc
+You can also set the file permissions to keep it private (e.g., chmod 600 ~/.netrc).

-isn’t recommended in the manual?
+Is there a reason why ~/.netrc isn’t recommended in the manual?
 Are there any downsides to using it with FreedomBox?

 Thanks for any advice!